abroniewski/MobilityDB-workshop-dashboards/doc/AIS_Dashboard_Notion_Export/AIS_Dashboard.md

     *Note: You will see queries are build using the WITH statement (common table expressions - CTE).
 This helps to break the query down into parts, and also helps make it easier to understand by others.*

-4. The options should be as follows:
+4. The options (visualization settings - on the right side of the screen) should be as follows:

     **Data Layer**